MaudDibb/coolHttpd/README.md

 # other things?
 For now...this is what I needed for my situation.
 Might be cool to do other things, like handling REST api's, POST data handling, etc. Those are for a future coding session.
 Im not trying to rewrite Apache here ;)
 And its a good coding exercise for nodeJS.
 I learned quite a bit wrangling with http, fs watch and promises.
+And just for funsies, ansi styling on the command line log output